-- 1. To update Cabinet on developments in HRA finance. - 2.
-To propose revisions to the Housing Revenue Account (HRA) budgets to reflect latest financial forecasts. - 3.
-To propose revisions to the Public Sector Housing capital programme, to be recommended to Council.
+- 1. To update the Council on developments in Housing Revenue Account (HRA) finance. - 2.
+To propose revisions to the HRA budgets to reflect latest financial forecasts. - 3.
+To propose revisions to the Public Sector Housing capital programme.

 Background

 4. The HRA is a ring-fenced revenue account and deals with landlord functions associated with public sector housing.
 The costs of improvement and programmed maintenance of the Council's housing stock are treated as capital expenditure and are accounted for separately.